dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Multiple Vaults with the same name

-You will get this if you have multiple [[vaults|dendron.topic.config#vaults]] that have the same name.
+You will get this if you have multiple [[vaults|dendron.topic.config.dendron#vaults]] that have the same name.
 This is an error with Dendron since Dendron requires all vault names be unique.
-You can fix this by removing the duplicate vaults or setting a unique [[name|dendron.topic.config#name]] property for the vault.
+You can fix this by removing the duplicate vaults or setting a unique [[name|dendron.topic.config.dendron#name]] property for the vault.

 ### Notes from the graph/tree view are out of sync